Bealby/lisa-fairfield/README.md

 ![Deployment](/assets/readme/deployment-2.png/)

 5. From selecting master branch the repository will be refreshed and published.

 6. Published website will be found highlighted in green under Github Pages as below:

 ![Deployment](/assets/readme/deployment-3.png/)

 <br>

-<h3>CLONE GitHub REPOSITORY</h3>
+### CLONE GitHub REPOSITORY

 1. Navigate to the repository titled https://github.com/Bealby/Milestone-Project-1.

 2. In the main page for the Repository click Clone or Downlaod as shown below.

 3. In the main page for the Repository click Clone or Download, then click on URL as shown below.

 ![Deployment](/assets/readme/deployment-4.png/)